 I have completed two clinical years as a general surgery resident at the University of Chicago, and am in the middle of my two research years in the laboratory of Dr. Ralph Weichselbaum.
 With help from a generous award from the Rolfe Pancreatic Research Foundation, my project aims to study the tumor immune response to ionizing radiation to help develop strategies to make pancreatic tumors more susceptible to immunotherapy.
 I am also pursuing a master's degree in the Department of Health Sciences at the University of Chicago and working on several clinical projects focusing on surgical oncology.

 Ashley Suah, MD

 As an undergraduate at Florida State University, I earned dual bachelor’s degrees in Sports Medicine and Exercise Science.
 I served as an athletic trainer for four years and had the honor of caring for NCAA Division I athletes.
 Upon graduating, I worked as a student investigator in Tallahassee, FL, where I began clinical research at the Center on Better Health and Life for Underserved Populations, and developed community-based programs that addressed health disparities in impoverished areas.

 As a medical student at Indiana University, I investigated health disparities among adolescent patients, specifically, the significance of HPV vaccination in teenage males.
 I discovered my passion for General Surgery later in medical school and subsequently matched at the University of Chicago.
 I have completed two clinical years of General Surgery residency training and my interests have led me toward Transplantation.
-I have the great privilege of entering an Immunology Basic Science Research Fellowship under the mentorship of Dr. Anita Chong.
+I have had the great privilege of spending the last year completing an Immunology Basic Science Research Fellowship under the mentorship of Dr. Anita Chong.